 Dr. Andreja Kutnar is a full professor in the field wood science at the University of Primorska in Koper, Slovenia and director of the InnoRenew CoE.
-She was an Executive Board member of InnovaWood for six years and is currently president of the Society of Wood Science and Technology Executive Board.
+She was an Executive Board member of InnovaWood for six years and in the years 2020/2021 president of the Society of Wood Science and Technology Executive Board.
 Her areas of expertise include wood composites, therm- hydro-mechanical treatment of wood, and adhesive bonding.
 Her work focuses on research projects in the fields of natural science, technology, sustainable development of the wood industry, environmental impact assessment of new materials, products, and technologies from origin, manufacturing, use/alteration to reuse or recycle.
 For the wood industry, she performs life cycle assessments (LCA) and advises on improving environmental impacts across the wood value chain.

 In 2016, she was recognized with the “Prometheus of Science for excellence in communication” award for successful multi-level communication in wood science and supporting sustainable development.
 In 2018, she received the distinguished Zois Certificate of Recognition for important scientific achievements in the field of wood science.
 And in 2020, she was included in the prestigious European Commission campaign #EUwomen4future that draws attention to outstanding women working in research, innovation, education, culture and sport.